DataDog/documentation/content/en/observability_pipelines/production_deployment_overview/aggregator_architecture.md

 ## Configuring Observability Pipelines Worker

-While your configuration may deviate, it should still follow the primary goals below.
+While your configuration may vary, it should follow the following primary goals.

 ### Collecting data

 Make it easy to send data to your Observability Pipelines Worker aggregator by integrating as many sources as possible.
 It's not uncommon for Observability Pipelines Worker aggregators to have dozens of sources.
 Configure the source component as long as it supports your security and durability requirements.
-This makes it easy for users across your company to adopt the Observability Pipelines Worker aggregator, even if they are using legacy services.
+This enables users across your company to adopt the Observability Pipelines Worker aggregator, even if they are using legacy services.

 ### Processing data